-3. Class of General Unsecured Claims
+3. Class[es] of General Unsecured Claims

 General unsecured claims are not secured by property of the estate and are not entitled to priority under § 507(a) of the Code.
+[Insert description of §1122(b) convenience class if applicable.]

-The following chart identifies the Plan's proposed treatment of Class 3, which contains general unsecured claims against the Debtor:
+The following chart identifies the Plan's proposed treatment of Class[es] through , which contain general unsecured claims against the Debtor: